 By leveraging the simplicity and familiarity of Linux, the OpenWager was able to save:

-- CapEx – CapEx was considerably higher when compared to traditional Cisco network.
+- CapEx – CapEx was considerably lower when compared to traditional Cisco network.

 - OpEx – Do more with less by leveraging existing investment in Linux server tools to manage their network

 OpenWager’s IT team was already familiar with Linux and were capable of managing the infrastructure, enabling other IT resources to focus on mission-critical applications.
 What’s more, these savings could be used for additional build-outs on the infrastructure and for other new projects.